nigel-thornberry-lab/weight-loss-surgery-australia/LEAD-MAGNETS-PLAN.md

 ### **Value Proposition**

 **What the lead gets:**
 > "Calculate your BMI in 10 seconds and discover if you may be a candidate for weight loss surgery in Australia.
-Get your personalized candidacy report with procedure recommendations."
+Get your personalized candidacy report with procedure options."

 **Why they want it:**
 - Immediate answer to #1 question: "Am I eligible?"